 Audience Studio is reoriented to use all available ids, both persistent and transient, for audience planning and activation.
 Many Audience Studio clients have been capturing addressable ids such as Hashed emails and first party ids for generating people metrics.
 Audience Studio can now enable the clients to leverage those addressable ids to activate audiences across direct and programmatic channels — email, display, search, connected TVs and game consoles.

 Total Addressable IDs in Segment Summary

 The Segment Summary window gives you the ability to view the total addressable ID population.
-Your total addressable ID population includes the population from Hashed email addresses, first party ids, and deterministic IDs associated with a web browser, mobile app, over the top devices and Safari browser.
+Your total addressable ID population includes the population from Hashed email addresses, first party ids, and IDs associated with a web browser, mobile app, over the top devices and Safari browser.
 The trend chart is streamlined to display the total addressable ID population trend for the last 30 days.
 The Addressable Id Breakdown Chart captures the population associated with each addressable ID type.

 Where is the Total Device Population?

 The Total addressable ID population supersedes the previous Total Device Population.
 The Addressable ID population includes the previous Total Device Population and more.
 Any reference to “Devices” across the Audience Studio platform is being replaced with “Addressable IDs”.

 If you have been capturing Hashed email addresses or first party ids as Bridge keys in Audience Studio, you may configure them as “Addressable Ids” using the Manage Attribute screen.
 After the configuration, the segment population will increase as more addressable ids types are available for segment population.